gaebar/gaebar.github.io/src/pages/index/index.md

 My name is **_Gaetano Barreca_**.
 I am a creative, ambitious, and enterprising software engineer.

-A recognized / top ten seller published Italian novelist and former archeologist.
+I am also a best seller Italian novelist and former archeologist.
 I love art, collecting first editions of my favorite books and going to long walks.
-I have proudly worked at the British Museum and the Estorick Collection of Modern Italian Art.

 <span class="secondary-text">